chrischant3/appium-ruby-example/README.md

 When running against a Simulator, make sure the simulator exists!

 Download the Safari Launcher project from https://github.com/snevesbarros/SafariLauncher.
-To build, open terminal in thr SafariLauncher project folder and run the xcodebuild command.
+To build, open terminal in the SafariLauncher project folder and run the xcodebuild command.
 This should output a SafariLauncher.app file to SafariLauncher/build/Release-iphoneos/SafariLauncher.app